mogoweb/wayland-protocols/README.md

 Warning!
 The protocol described in this file is currently in the staging phase.
 Backward compatible changes may be added together with the corresponding interface version bump.
-Backward incompatible changes can only be done by creating a new major version of the extension.
+Backward incompatible changes can only be done by creating a new major version of the protocol.
 ```

 ## Use of RFC 2119 keywords